3 years of sober life

 I started this blog which has been awarded 2 top recovery blog listings at the end of 2015 (After Party Magazine & Ocean Recovery) and 2 in 2016 (The Fix & Port of Call)

 I had a piece published in The Guardian about alcohol and public health

 I left my job as a school nurse and set up my own business

 I started a post graduate qualification at the University of Cambridge (which included being in weekly therapy)

-I wrote and self-published an e-book on Amazon
+I wrote and self-published an e-book about my sober life on Amazon

 I created, designed and published an online course with Udemy

 I had academic research about alcohol and PSHE published in the Community Practictioner